slash4-de/openstack/source/day1.rst

 4. Creating A Router For Your Network Segment

+You must be knowing how a router works.
+It connects one than one networks.
+It routes packets between two or more networks.
+For your newly created network you need at least one router.
-To connect our newly created network with the outside world we need a router wich has interfaces connected to internal and external networks.
-We need to follow below steps to create a router and add interfaces to it:
+This will make sure that your instances can talk to the outside world.
+Therefore you need a router that has interfaces connected to your network and external networks.

+To create a new router let's follow below steps:

 	a.
 Goto 'Network' on the left menu under 'Project' and select 'Routers'.
 The same is depicted in the image below: